Stanley Chow: Career

 Early work included creating fashion illustrations for the teen magazines Just Seventeen and Sugar, but when his father bought him a computer it changed the way he worked as Chow found himself being able to send work to clients digitally.
 He moved away from drawing and painting and started creating vector-based work using Adobe Illustrator, becoming a full-time illustrator in 2006.
 In 2007, his career took off when his art was seen by the musicians Meg and Jack White from the band The White Stripes.
 Chow had made a mock poster for the band and they liked it.
 Months later, he was commissioned to create artwork for their Icky Thump album and he designed a limited edition USB flash drive which was later nominated for a Grammy Award in the Best Boxed or Special Limited Edition Package category.

 Portraits

 Much of Chow's work is portraiture, specialising in images of celebrities from the worlds of music, television, film and sport.
 The people he selects to illustrate are spontaneous choices although his love of football can be seen in the number of portraits he has made of footballers.
-Hhis work is influenced by the Panini football stickers which he collected as a child in the 1980s.
+His work is influenced by the Panini football stickers which he collected as a child in the 1980s.
 As a lifelong Manchester United fan, Chow also agreed to illustrate poet Tony "Longfella" Walsh's poem The Govan Boy which was written in tribute to the Manchester United football manager Alex Ferguson.
 They both met Ferguson and discussed the project on BBC Radio Manchester.

+Andy Burnham collaborations

+In 2020, during the Covid pandemic, Chow wanted to show his appreciation for Andy Burnham's work as the Mayor of Greater Manchester in helping those who were in financial need, and so published a portrait he'd made of Burnham on social media.
+Following a public demand for copies, Chow created prints and mugs which were sold with profits going to the Manchester Mayor's Charity.

+A revised version of the portrait was used by Burnham during his 2026 by-election campaign which saw him return to Westminster by becoming the MP of Makerfield.
+Chow initially didn’t charge Burnham for the artwork, as he felt the recognition was enough, but he confirmed in a Guardian interview that Burnham’s team did formally licence the image.
+When Chow's by-election image of Burnham was used within campaign literature produced by the Reform UK party, the advertisements were withdrawn by Reform following a legal threat by Chow over copyright infringement.

+When Burnham went onto become Prime Minister in July 2026, Chow made a new portrait showing him wearing a suit and tie, stood outside 10 Downing Street.
+The picture was published as a full-page colour image on the front page of the Manchester Evening News, to mark Burnham’s first day as Prime Minister.